-My Irma nightmare is over.
+My Irma nightmare is over and we are in recovery mode.
 I have air conditioning, I have a refrigerator that works, although it contains little food.
 No more searching for ice, and no more digging through coolers to find something to eat and drink.
 I can turn on a fan, and I sleep at night without soaking in my own sweat.
 My home is not damaged.
 I am more lucky than many.

-If you have never visited Florida, you can’t fathom the tropical heat we deal with here.
+If you have never visited Florida, you can’t fathom the tropical heat we deal with here in the summer months.
 In all my years of living in New England I never felt heat like this.
 On their most humid days, it does not come close to the weather here.
 85 degrees in New Hampshire can be beautiful, but 85 in Florida can be down right uncomfortable.
 And it does not cool down much at night.
-The horrible humidity never goes away.
-Being wet is a way of life.
+The horrible humidity never goes away this time of year.
+Being sweaty is a way of life.

-Where I live, much of the neighborhood got it’s power back after a couple of days.
-For some reason there was a small section without power for 6 days.
+Where I live, much of the neighborhood got the power back after a couple of days.
+For some reason there was a small section of our neighborhood without power for 6 days and I live in that tiny section.
 None of my neighbors offered help of any kind to us.
 They never even asked how we were doing.
-At night our homes were dark.
-Some had generators running which could easily be heard, but we didn’t have one.
+At night our electricity-lacking homes were dark.
+The lucky ones had generators running which could easily be heard, but we didn’t have one.

-We are new to the place, having moved in less than a year ago, but I like to think that if the situation were reversed I would have offered ice or food or something to my neighbors.
+We are new to this neighborhood, having moved in less than a year ago, but I like to think that if the situation were reversed I would have offered ice or food or something to my neighbors.
 Maybe they have never suffered for days without a generator so they don’t understand how tough it is to eat from coolers, and cook on the grill in 95 degree heat.
 To try and sleep without even fans running.
-Living 24 hours a day with no place to go to get cool.
+Living 24 hours a day with no place to go to get cool is a nightmare.

 I have to believe they don’t understand or they would have offered.
 In Charley, my neighborhood got together and helped each other.
 We shared food and helped with cleanup.
 This time we were alone.
 Florida is always changing and never for the better.
 Sorry, but I’ve seen it decline over the years.
 38 years ago – even 13 years ago – it was a different place.